BJP's 'chakka jam' against AAP govt's excise policy leads to traffic woes

 Commuters had a harrowing time due to the traffic snarls caused by the protest at important road stretches.

-Key roads that were affected by the protest include the ITO crossing, Vikas Marg from Laxmi Nagar to ITO, the road near Akshardham temple, National Highway 24, Noida-Delhi Link Road, Bahadur Shah Zafar Marg, Mother Dairy Road and the Signature Bridge road.
+Key roads that were affected include the ITO crossing, Vikas Marg from Laxmi Nagar to ITO, the road near Akshardham temple, National Highway 24, Noida-Delhi Link Road, Bahadur Shah Zafar Marg, Mother Dairy Road and the Signature Bridge road.

 A commuter, who was stuck on NH-24, said, "There is heavy traffic jam on NH-24.
 Most of the roads are blocked by the protesters and it is causing inconvenience to people like us who need to reach office on time."

-Asked about the commuters facing trouble due to the protest, Gupta claimed that it is a public movement and that people are ready to bear with it in order to get rid of the new excise policy of the Aam Aadmi Party (AAP) government.
+Asked about the commuters facing trouble due to the protest, Gupta claimed that it is a public movement and that people are ready to bear with it in order to get rid of the new excise policy of the AAP government.

+Despite instructions not to damage public property, pictures circulated on social media showed tyres of Delhi Transport Corporation (DTC) buses deflated allegedly by protesters.

+DTC Karmachari Ekta Union general secretary Manoj Sharma claimed BJP workers deflated tyres of several DTC buses at different locations in the city.

+Delhi BJP general secretary Harsh Malhotra said although his party called for the 'chakka jam', some mischievous elements joined the protest and indulged in vandalism.

+"The BJP's purpose behind the 'chakka jam' was pious, but if some people faced problems due to it, we regret that," he said.

-People turned to Delhi Metro to avoid the roads, which led to a huge rush at the metro stations in the morning office hours.
+The traffic snarls made people turn to Delhi Metro, leading to a huge rush at the metro stations in the morning office hours.

-The officer added that the traffic movement was normalised with the help of the local police and the protesters were removed from those locations.

-Traffic snarls were also witnessed on NH-9.
-Both NH-9 and NH-24 have been cleared for smooth vehicular traffic, said another police officer.

-The "chakka jam" protest is being conducted at 15 locations, including near the Akshardham flyover, at the Car Bazar at Vikas Marg, NH-24, Dayaram Chowk, ITO, Ring Road, near the Signature Bridge and Civil Lines.
+The "chakka jam" protest was conducted at 15 locations, including near the Akshardham flyover, at the Car Bazar at Vikas Marg, NH-24, Dayaram Chowk, ITO, Ring Road, near the Signature Bridge and Civil Lines.

 The protesters raised slogans against the city government and its new excise policy.